evcxr/evcxr/evcxr_repl/README.md

 ### Caching

-You can optionally cache compilation outputs with [scacche](https://github.com/mozilla/sccache).
+You can optionally cache compilation outputs with [sccache](https://github.com/mozilla/sccache).
 If you frequently use the same crates, this can speed things up quite a bit.

-You can install scacche with cargo:
+You can install sccache with cargo:
 ```sh
 $ cargo install sccache
 ```